joshhinds/joshhinds.github.io/learn-seo.md

 and many more that can lead to great visibility without having to pay, yet aren't search engines (at least not how one traditionally thinks of them).

 ## Ready to begin learning SEO?
-Choose one of the itemx below to get stated!
+Choose one of the items below to get stated!

 * On-page SEO
 * <a href="technical-seo" title="Learn Technical SEO">Technical SEO</a>